Lewis gun: Production

-The Lewis was produced by BSA and Savage Arms during the war, and although the two versions were largely similar, enough differences existed to stop them being completely interchangeable, although this was rectified by the time of the Second World War.
+The onset of the First World War increased demand for the Lewis gun, and BSA began production, under the designation "Model 1914".
+The design was officially approved for service on 15 October 1915 under the designation "Gun, Lewis, .303-cal."
+No Lewis guns were produced in Belgium during the war.
+All manufacture was carried out by BSA in England and the Savage Arms Company in the US, and although the two versions were largely similar, enough differences existed to stop them being completely interchangeable, although this had been rectified by the time of the Second World War.

 The major difference between the two designs was that the BSA weapons were chambered for .303 British ammunition, whereas the Savage guns were chambered for .30-06 cartridges, which necessitated some difference in the magazine, feed mechanism, bolt, barrel, extractors, and gas operation system.
 Savage did make Lewis guns in .303 British calibre, though.
 The Model 1916 and Model 1917 were exported to Canada and the United Kingdom, and a few were supplied to the US military, particularly the Navy.
 The Savage Model 1917 was generally produced in .30-06 calibre.
 A number of these guns were supplied to the UK under lend-lease during the Second World War.